Pacuare River Rafting

 KM 9.88 – Creek.: River Right.
 A creek enters on river right here.

-KM 10.4 – Fer-De-Lance Falls: River Right.
+KM 10.4 – Bobito Falls: River Right.
 A creek cascades into the river in this tiered waterfall.

-KM 10.93 – Jumping Bobo: Class II.
+KM 10.93 – Bobito: Class II.
 This is a small drop located just below Fer-De-Lance Falls.

 KM 11.18 – Rodeo Rapid: Class III.
-Enter center and then move right.
+Enter left of center and then ferry to the right tucking in behind the middle rock.

 KM 11.75 – Waterfall: River Right.
 A gorgeous waterfall drops into the river here.

-KM 12.32 – Two Story Rapid: Class III.
+KM 12.32 – Double Drop: Class III.
+At lower water this is Class III.
 Run this either left of center or right of center.
-Lots of small holes in this one.
+Lots of holes in this one.
+At high water there are really big holes toward the bottom.

 KM 12.85 – Upper Huacas: Class IV.
-At low water, you will want to enter center and then work right to get right of the bottom rock and the wall.
+At low water, you will want to enter center and then work right to get right of the bottom rock (the first one).
 At medium flows, enter left and stay left.
 At high flows, it’s the same as medium water with an enter left and stay left line, but pay attention to the right as the features are large here.

 KM 13.11 – Huacas Falls: River Right.
 A large, beautiful waterfall cascades into the river between the Huacas rapids.
 Learn more about Huacas Falls.